researchaccelerator-hub/princeton-smart/README.md

         - Add a new language or drag a preferred language to the top of the list.
     - The app should automatically load the appropriate `strings.xml` file based on the device's language setting.

-   ### Running Tests

 ## Run Tests After Any Change

 ### Why Run Tests?

+Once you've made changes to configurable resources or more, you should run tests.
 Running tests after making any changes to the codebase is crucial for maintaining the integrity and stability of the Android app.
 Here’s why:

 - **Catch Bugs Early:** Automated tests help identify issues immediately after changes are made, preventing bugs from creeping into production.
 - **Ensure Functionality:** Tests verify that both new and existing features work as expected, ensuring that new code doesn't break anything.